-- ▶ MEA will finalize Companion Guide section related to AQIA - ► MEA will finalize and produce a new MCEA Manual that incorporates the 2021 amendments and an updated version of the Companion Guide Notes - ► MEA will deliver the following webinars: - o Approval of Roads & Water/Wastewater through the Planning Act - o 2021 Amendments to MCEA Appendix 1 Roads - 2021 Amendments to MCEA Appendix 1 Water/Wastewater - 2021 Amendments to MCEA Transit - 2021 Amendments to MCEA Part A - Introduction to the MCEA Process - ► MECP advises that work to develop a new regulation(s) to replace Class EAs (including the MCEA) will proceed fall 2021.
-MEA will continue to participate in this reform process. - ► Class EA holders have all asked for clearer language related to Indigenous Consultation but MECP has informed that this will not be available to include in this amendment. - ► Even with the proposed amendment to Appendix 1, many of project descriptions in the tables will remain poorly worded.
-This will be addressed when the new regulation(s) is developed. - ► There seems to be a fundamental flaw with the MCEA Schedule B process as outlined in the attached Schedule B Process Analysis.
+MEA will pursue approval of the amendment to the MCEA

+MEA will organize education/training that explains that exempted projects are not eligible to use the MCEA process so that projects are properly classified and reported.

+MEA will finalize and produce a new MCEA Manual that incorporates the amendments and an updated version of the Companion Guide Notes

+MEA will deliver specific training webinars related to the amendment and classifying projects after amendment is approved

+MECP advises that work to develop a new regulation(s) to replace Class EAs (including the MCEA) will proceed fall 2022.
+MEA will continue to participate in this reform process.

+Class EA holders have all asked for clearer language related to Indigenous Consultation but MECP has informed that this will not be available to include in this amendment.
+MEA's subcommittee is developing practical advice for proponents.

+Even with the proposed amendment to Appendix 1, many of project descriptions in the tables will remain poorly worded.
+This will be addressed when the new regulation(s) is developed.

+There seems to be a fundamental flaw with the MCEA Schedule B process as outlined in the attached Schedule B Process Analysis.
 This may also apply to other Class EAs.
 MECP recognizes this is an important issue but agrees it should be addressed in the future.
 This should be addressed in the new regulation.